rmgibbo/wetfe/web/docs/ontology.md

 First, _concepts_ appeal to the human-like perception of `Things`.
 While all `Things` and only `Things` exist, including anything our minds may conjure up, _concepts_ are the `Things` that they _have_ conjured up -- or rather, discovered.

-Second, _concepts_ are always a permutation of symbols, but only _sometimes_ have the presumed meaning.
+Second, _concepts_ are always a permutation of symbols, but only _sometimes_ have a particular meaning.
 And it is the symbols and their permutations that certainly exist, and therefore why all _concepts_ are `Things`.
 However, we're rarely interested in the permutation of symbols themselves when we form existential propositions of them.

 What we're really after is the existence of our _meaning_ of the symbols.

 So, what does it mean, for symbols to "have meaning"?

 First of all, it is important to note that whatever these "meanings" that _concepts_ may have are, they are nothing mystical, and nothing uniquely anthropomorphic.
 They are simply `Things` in Reality, like everything else.
-Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` that compose the the _concept_ as proposed.
+Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` part of the _concept_ as proposed.

 Meaningful _concepts_ then, are rich subspaces of related `Things`; where the relations, or "connections," themselves are also `Things`.